abhisheks99013/ProActive-Health-Analytics-System-Using-Machine-Learning/README.md

 - Breast Cancer Model: This model predicts whether a breast mass is malignant or benign using features derived from breast cytology.

-## Contributing

-*Contributions are welcome!
-If you find any issues or have suggestions for improvement, please feel free to open an issue or submit a pull request.*

 ## License